This website uses cookies

 3. Pingdom Tools

 Pingdom Tools helps you test the speed of a WooCommerce store within seconds.
-The standard version of Pingdom Tools has the advantage of being free but a paid version is also available that offers additional features targeted toward professionals.
+The standard version of Pingdom Tools has the advantage of being free, but a paid version is also available that offers additional features targeted toward professionals.

-10 Tips to Speed up WooCommerce
+13 Tips to Speed Up WooCommerce

 Now that we know how we can test our site performance, let’s take a look at the 10 tips that will help you improve the performance of your WooCommerce store.